shakacode/sass-resources-loader/README.md

 ```

 ### Glob pattern matching
-You can specify glob patterns to match your all of your files in the same directory.
+You can specify glob patterns to match all of your files in the same directory.
 ```js
 // Specify a single path
 resources: './path/to/resources/**/*.scss', // will match all files in folder and subdirectories